Cycling with kids can be a daunting experience, but with some handy tips, it’ll be a breeze. Grab your bikes and head off on a family trip.

 Stabilisers - Make sure they’re able to ride without stabilisers, they should be comfortable on the road before a trip.

-Maintenance - Check your kid's bike to make sure it’s in good condition before taking off on a trip.
+Maintenance - Check your kid's bike as well as your adult bike to make sure it’s in good condition before taking off on a trip.

 Accessories - Spice up your kid's bike with accessories to make the bike exciting and fun for your kids.

 Planning - Plan the route in advance and make sure they’re familiar with the route so they have an idea of where they’re riding.

 Helmets - Don’t forget to make sure they’ve got their helmet on so they’re safe when they ride.